victoriamccray/victoriamccray.github.io/info.md

 ### What were the results of your thesis?

 Cannabis was shown to increase functional connectivity for persons living with comorbid cannabis use disorder and schizophrenia, and performance on the reward task increased for patients after cannabis use.
 However, comorbid patients did not reach levels comparable to healthy controls (connectivity, reward task).
-These results were both exploratory and replicated from previous studies.
+While the results of the functional connectivity analysis were consistent with previous research, this project was the first to explore the relationship with behavioral data.

+### Why are you so cool?
+Unsure.

 ### Where can I find your contact information?

 See the links below to get in touch over email, connect over LinkedIn, view code projects on GitHub, or follow me on Twitter.